Pushing Stock Updates to Shopify

 • This cannot be changed once set.
 If you have selected the wrong location or need to change it, please get in touch to discuss options.

-2. Select Save to confirm your changes.
+2. Select Save Settings to confirm your changes.
 Stock Push is now enabled and monitoring for changes in your stock levels.

 Stock Pushes will only be sent automatically if Auto-Push is enabled (Business/Growth plans).
 Otherwise, you will push manually.

-Viewing your Stock Push Activity
+Viewing your Stock Push page

-1. From the top menu page, hover over theoption and select the Stock Push option
+1. From the top menu page, hover over theoption

 How to manually push a stock update to Shopify